nxskok/pasias/docs/24-pcfa.md

 is solar radiation, which has the closest loading to zero in the table of loadings.
-So, whichever variables you thought were important in component 1, you ought to come to the same conclusion about why day 8 came out so negative: ``day 8 is high on the variables that load negatively on component 1 (and low on the one that loads positively)''.
+So, whichever variables you thought were important in component 1, you ought to come to the same conclusion about why day 8 came out so negative: "day 8 is high on the variables that load negatively on component 1 (and low on the one that loads positively)".

 That's all I asked for.
 I didn't ask for a biplot, which might also shed some light on this part.
 But you can certainly produce one if you